Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 You can ask it questions like:

-"My seller wants to exclude families with young children from showings.
+- "My seller wants to exclude families with young children from showings.
 What's my exposure under federal, New Mexico, and Santa Fe County law, and how do I document my refusal to comply?"

-"Does Santa Fe protect immigration status, and does that apply to my application screening?"
+- "Does Santa Fe protect immigration status, and does that apply to my application screening?"

-"What's the difference between Texas SB 267 preemption and how Austin's local fair housing ordinance still operates?"
+- "What's the difference between Texas SB 267 preemption and how Austin's local fair housing ordinance still operates?"

-"My tenant filed a complaint with the Pennsylvania Human Relations Commission.
+- "My tenant filed a complaint with the Pennsylvania Human Relations Commission.
 What's the statute of limitations and what's my exposure?"

 It answers in plain English, with citations and the appropriate caveats — and it stays current as I update the source material.
 When Holly Springs's ordinance gets logged, the platform incorporates it on the next ingestion cycle.
 When the federal civil-penalty schedule adjusts, the platform learns it.
 When a state preemption law sunsets or a city council votes, the answer changes.
 The document on your hard drive doesn't.

-That's the move.
 The reference becomes the floor.
 The platform becomes the live layer on top.

-I'm building it at xolvedai.com.
+I'm building it at XolvedAI.com.

 Why this matters beyond Fair Housing